pulumi/infrastructure-as-code-workshop/labs/aws/go/README.md

 In this [lab](./lab-03/README.md), you will learn about how to create and deploy container based applications to Elastic Container Service (ECS).

+### Lab 4 - Deploying a Kubernetes Cluster

+In this [lab](./lab-04/README.md), you will learn about how to create and deploy a Kubernetes Cluster in EKS.
+Cluster.

-### Lab 4 - Deploying Containers to a Kubernetes Cluster
+### Lab 5 - Deploying Containers to a Kubernetes Cluster

-In this [lab](./lab-04/README.md), you will learn about how to create and deploy container based applications to a Kubernetes Cluster.
+In this [lab](./lab-05/README.md), you will learn about how to create and deploy container based applications to a Kubernetes Cluster.